64octets/Clean-Theme/README.md

 3. document the variables.
 4. put the helper texts in this theme folder.
 5. think about the partial names
+6. Add form elements to the test-content
+7. Add gulp-notify in Gulpfile.

 Partial dumplist
 ================